spheronFdn/documentations/docs/configure-build/get-started.md

 ### Advanced Build Settings

 Advanced Build Settings currently consists of Build Environment Variables.
-ArGo environment variables are accessible during your build.
+Spheron environment variables are accessible during your build.
 This allows you to change behaviors based on deploy parameters or to include information you don’t want to save in your repository, such as API keys.

 You can access the environment variables by following these 2 steps: